xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/configuring_storefront_options.md

 redirect_from:
   - /general_setup/configuring_storefront_options.html
 ---
-Your X-Cart storefront can be finetuned for your needs by changing options in the `etc/config.php` file at the `[storefront_options] `section.
+Your X-Cart storefront can be finetuned for your needs by changing options in the `etc/config.php` file at the `[storefront_options]` section.

 Here is the reference for the available option values:
+{% toc %}

 ### Don't Close Callback Endpoint When the Storefront is Closed for Maintenance

+This cutom setting may be usefull if you want to allow completeing a payment processing even if a customer closed the storefront at checkout for some reason.

-If the `callback_opened` option is set to `On`, `target=callback` will be available for payment processing and IPN (Webhook) notifications, even when the storefront is closed.
+If the `callback_opened` option is set to `On`, the `target=callback` function will be available for payment processing and IPN (Webhook) notifications, even when the storefront is closed.

 ### Optimize Visible CSS Loading